Cybersecurity in Education — the ‘Good’, the ‘Bad’ and the ‘Ugly’

 The Good – Security solutions, like MDR (Managed Endpoint Detection & Response), can help your school defend its data and protect against cyberattacks.
 MDR solutions continually monitor endpoint devices and provide more coverage than anti-virus software.
 It will spot anomalies or suspicious activity across your cloud estate.
 If an incident is detected, it can rapidly deploy action, down to machine isolation or automated response.

-Cyber attacks are no longer a matter of “if” but “when” and the consequences could be seriously damaging to any organization.
-Schools and universities could run the risk of exposing research data, and personal information of vulnerable students and staff in a cyber attack.
+Cyberattacks are no longer a matter of “if” but “when,” and the consequences could be seriously damaging to any organization.
+Both K12 schools and higher education could run the risk of exposing research data and personal information of vulnerable students and school staff in a cyberattack, whether it’s ransomware, distributed-denial-of-service (DDoS)/denial-of-service attacks, or any other form of cybersecurity incident.
 Not to mention, the high probability of shutting down critical infrastructure and paralyzing operations.
-With so many cyberattacks in the education sector, it’s essential to have an incident response (IR) plan in place to identify, prevent, and respond to threats and stay resilient against attacks.
+With so many cyberattacks in the education sector, it’s essential to follow cybersecurity best practices and to have an incident response (IR) plan in place to identify, prevent, and respond to cybersecurity threats and stay resilient against attacks.

 Accomplish More With UDT